GohelGaurav/IpStack/IpStack/README.md

 # IpStack
-A .NET Core/Framework client wrapper for accessing the ipstack API.
+A .NET Core client wrapper for accessing the ipstack API.

-# Installation (.Net Core)
+# Installation
 To use IpStack in your C# project, you can either download the IpStack C# .NET libraries directly from the Github repository or, if you have the NuGet package manager installed, you can grab them automatically.

 ```